qdrant/landing_page/qdrant-landing/content/documentation/frameworks/pandas-ai.md

 ## Usage

-You can begin a conversation by instantiating an `Agent` instance based on your Pandas dataframe.
+You can begin a conversation by instantiating an `Agent` instance based on your Pandas data frame.
 The default Pandas-AI LLM requires an [API key](https://pandabi.ai.).

-You can find the list of all supported LLM's [here](https://docs.pandas-ai.com/en/latest/LLMs/llms/)
+You can find the list of all supported LLMs [here](https://docs.pandas-ai.com/en/latest/LLMs/llms/)

 ```python
 import os